nczmoo/dcs100/readme.md

     Maybe snakes are too powerful.
 They're hitting me for like four damage every single time at a minimum

     Snakes level 10 status is resetting after exiting Does anything else get reset?
+I think this was because it was passing the object by reference and getting downgraded to level 1.
+Hopefully, pass by value resolves this.

     I reached about twenty on all my stats and the game seems pointless